 vSphere 5.0 extended Storage I/O Control (SIOC) to provide cluster-wide I/O shares and limits for NFS datastores.
 This means that no single virtual machine should be able to create a bottleneck in any environment regardless of the type of shared storage used.
 SIOC automatically throttles a virtual machine which is consuming a disparate amount of I/O bandwidth when the configured latency threshold has been exceeded.
 In the above example, the data mining virtual machine (which happens to reside on a different host) is the ‘noisy neighbour’.
 To allow other virtual machines receive their fair share of I/O bandwidth on the same datastore, a share based fairness mechanism has been created which now is supported on both NFS and VMFS.

 The following are the new enhancements to Storage I/O Control in vSphere 5.1.

 1. Stats Only Mode

-SIOC is now turned on in stats only mode automatically.
-It doesn’t enforce throttling but gathers statistics to assist Storage DRS.
+[Updated May 2014] SIOC has a new feature called Stats Only Mode.
+SIOC Stats Only Mode was originally planned to have been turned on automatically, but it appears that is was disabled at the last-minute in the vSphere 5.1 release.
+When enabled, it doesn’t enforce throttling but gathers statistics to assist Storage DRS.
 Storage DRS now has statistics in advance for new datastores being added to the datastore cluster & can get up to speed on the datastores profile/capabilities much quicker than before.

 2. Automatic Threshold Computation